-Products must be protected from shock, vibration, and compression throughout its distribution cycle.
+Products must be protected from shock, vibration, and compression throughout their distribution cycle.
 Shock is described as manual handling and during transportation.
 Vibration damage usually occurs during transportation as well.
-Lastly, compression damage may occur when other units or items are stacked on top of the package product.
+Lastly, compression damage may occur when other units or items are stacked on top of the packaged product.
 This may either be in the warehouse or during transportation.

 It is crucial that the correct carton construction and board strength are used to lessen the occurrence of compression damage or any other type of damage that may occur.

 ISTA 3 testing can help shorten package development time and increase confidence in product launches.
 The products will be better protected resulting in less damage during transportation and less returns which leads to higher profits.
 Less damage will increase customer satisfaction and achieve package validation.